1990s: Technology

 The 1990s were a revolutionary decade for digital technology.
-Between 1990 and 1997, household personal computer ownership in the US rose from 15% to 35%.
-Cell phones of the early-1990s and earlier ones were very large, lacked extra features, and were used by only a few percent of the population of even the wealthiest nations.
+Between 1990 and 1997, household PC ownership in the US rose from 15% to 35%.
+Cell phones of the early-1990s and earlier ones were very large, lacked extra features, and were used by only a few percent of the population of even the advanced nations.
 Only a few million people used online services in 1990, and the World Wide Web, which would have a significant impact on technology for many decades, had only just been invented.
 The first web browser went online in 1993.
 By 2001, more than 50% of some Western countries had Internet access, and more than 25% had cell phone access.